capoxix/SportsWithStrangers/README.md

 [Live Demo](https://exercise-with-strangers.herokuapp.com/#/)

-SportsWithStrangers is a website that helps users find others to play sports with modeled after TeaWithStrangers.
-The website was built using Rails/PostgreSQL for the backend and React.js and Redux for the front end.
+SportsWithStrangers is a website modeled after TeaWithStrangers that helps users find others to play sports with.
 It was built and designed within a two-week time period.

 ## Technologies used:
 ### Backend: